 Vegetation managed under this process will be audited concurrently with Inspection Quality Audits Appendix 9.
 The Auditor will visually assess the tree from the ground and ensure that he / she is satisfied that the clearances specified in the assessments are satisfactory and an appropriate safety outcome has been achieved.
 All requirements in 6.1 and 6.2 must be complied with to comply with this exception.

-7. Exception to minimum clearance space for structural branches around uninsulated low voltage electric lines in low bushfire risk areas
+7. Exception to minimum clearance space for structural branches around uninsulated low voltage electric lines in low bushfire risk areas incorporating Electricity Safety (Electric Line Clearance) Regulations 2020, Part 2, Division 1, Schedule 7

 Uninsulated low Voltage Electric Lines